 StrengthLog’s lower body workout routine is a six-week training program focusing on building a sensational lower body.
 Give this workout routine a go if you want full, round glutes and firm, shapely legs.

-You can find it as Thicc: Lower Body Specialization, a premium training program available in the StrengthLog workout tracker.
+You can find it as Thicc: Advanced Lower Body Specialization, a premium training program available in the StrengthLog workout tracker.
 You can download StrengthLog for free with one of the buttons below:

 Introducing Thicc: Lower Body Specialization

 Our lower body workout routine is designed for anyone looking to build a firm butt and strong, well-developed thighs and hamstrings.
-Whether your fitness goals include looking your best or boosting performance by improving your lower body strength, Thicc: Lower Body Specialization has you covered.
+Whether your fitness goals include looking your best or boosting performance by improving your lower body strength, Thicc: Advanced Lower Body Specialization has you covered.

 While the program is for everyone, you’ll want at least a few months of training experience before jumping into it.
 If you’re a beginner, we suggest you start with one of our beginner training programs.

 Those are excellent introductions to strength training and prepare you for more advanced programs like this one.

 Once you’re ready for this lower body workout routine, be prepared for a variety of lower body exercises for complete leg and butt development.
 You’ll train all your major muscle groups using a combination of compound movements and isolation exercises for the ultimate lower split program.

 What about the upper body, you might wonder.
 Don’t worry; we’re not neglecting it.
 Maintaining muscular balance in your entire body is always a good idea.
 Thicc takes care of your upper body strength and muscle mass effectively while letting you focus on your quads, hamstrings, and glutes.

 Thicc: Lower Body Specialization: The Training Week